nvidia-holoscan/holoscan-sdk/examples/video_replayer/README.md

 Minimal example to demonstrate the use of the video stream replayer operator to load video from disk.
 The video frames need to have been converted to a gxf entity format, as shown [here](../../scripts/README.md#convert_video_to_gxf_entitiespy).

-> Note: Support for H264 stream support is in progress
+> Note: Support for H264 stream support is in progress and can be found on [HoloHub](https://nvidia-holoscan.github.io/holohub)

+*Visit the [SDK User Guide](https://docs.nvidia.com/holoscan/sdk-user-guide/examples/video_replayer.html) for step-by-step documentation of this example.*

 ## Data